aerogear/graphback/website/blog/2020-10-1-graphback-datasync.md

 scalar GraphbackObjectID
 ```
 This is going to be our data model.
-Notice that both types are annotated with @model and @datasync.
+Notice that both types are annotated with [`@model`](../../docs/model/annotations.md#model) and [`@datasync`](../../docs/datasync/delta-queries.md/#annotate-the-required-models).
 The former is required for Graphback to recognise model types and the latter is required to enable DataSync for a specific model.

-Visit the [docs](https://graphback.dev/docs/next/datasync/intro) for a complete reference to all Graphback supported annotations as well as a more involved introduction to DataSync.
+Visit the [docs](../../docs/datasync/intro.md) for a complete reference to all Graphback supported annotations as well as a more involved introduction to DataSync.

 Edit the data model as desired and move on.